Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 <!-- ![similarity img](https://github.com/Visininjr/cs131_notes_dev/blob/master/images/similarity.png?raw=true) -->

 Similarity motion is a rigid motion that includes scaling and translation.
-In particular, similarity transformation maps one point $(x, y)$ to a newpoint $(x^\prime, y^\prime)$ in the next frame such that:
+In particular, similarity transformation maps one point $(x, y)$ to a new point $(x^\prime, y^\prime)$ in the next frame such that:

 $$
 \begin{eqnarray*}